Manuel S. Enverga: As a politician

 Enverga was elected as a representative for Quezon's 1st congressional district in 1953.
-He was re-elected thrice thereafer.
+He was re-elected thrice thereafter.
 He stepped down at the end of his fourth term in 1969.

 In 1955, he was a delegate to the 8th session of the UNESCO general conference in Montevideo, Uruguay.
 He was a delegate to the World Federation of United Nations in Geneva, Switzerland in 1956 and to the International Monetary Fund Conference in Washington, D.C., United States in 1960.
 In 1960, he was also delegate to the International Association of Universities Conference in Mexico City.